 - Has been suspended (or is in danger of suspension).

 - Has been revoked.

-SR-22 requirements vary by type of offense and number of offenses and may be required for 3 months to 3 years.
+SR-22 requirements vary by type of offense and number of offenses and may be required for a specific period of time.

 An SR-22 is not insurance; rather, it is a certification filed by your insurance company stating that you will maintain the minimum liability insurance for a predetermined amount of time.